hobbyfarm/e2e-testing/README.md

 ## How to check code quality

-We use [MegaLinter](https://megalinter.io/) to lint all code from this repository.
+We use [MegaLinter](https://megalinter.io/) ([code  ](https://github.com/oxsecurity/megalinter)) to lint all code from this repository.
 It will be automatically used in the CI pipeline but you can run it locally:

 ```bash
 npx mega-linter-runner